Dynamic effects of electric field in hybrid coupling thermosensitive neuronal network: Introduction

 \section{Introduction}

-The comprehension of the brain behavior and its functions remains a long standing topic in the neuroscience domain. the comprehensive exploration of the nervous system highlights its intricate dynamics involving neurons and astrocytes, crucial for signal exchange and information encoding \cite{haydon2006astrocyte,tang2017astrocyte}.
-Neuron is the basis unit of brain and its electrical activities are influenced by ion currents, which result from the composition of ion solutions containing Calcium, Potassium, and Sodium \cite{hahn2001bistability,gu2014potassium}.
-To model these activities effectively, numerous theoretical models have been proposed over the last few decades \cite{oja1982simplified,rall1962electrophysiology,nagumo1972response,achard2006complex,tsodyks1996population} and the electrophysiological activity of neuron are generally emphasized by the time series of the variable which represent the membrane potential where firing patterns is controlled by electrical stimulus\cite{nowotny2007dynamical,colwell2011linking,zandi2020different}. various network architectures like ring, chain,small word type, multilayer networks, are employed to explore how the underlying topology influences the overall dynamics and the emergence of partial or complete synchronized behavior within the network which are influenced by the excitability and coupling channel(chemical coupling or electric coupling)\cite{rakshit2019transitions,xiao2016spatiotemporal,qin2018field}.
+The comprehension of brain function and collective neural dynamics remains a central challenge in contemporary neuroscience.
+The nervous system exhibits intricate spatiotemporal activity emerging from the interaction between neurons and glial cells, particularly astrocytes, which play a key role in signal exchange and information processing \cite{haydon2006astrocyte,tang2017astrocyte}.
+Neurons are the basic computational units of the brain, and their electrical activity arises from transmembrane ionic currents carried by calcium, potassium, and sodium ions \cite{hahn2001bistability,gu2014potassium}.
+To describe these processes, a wide range of theoretical neuron models has been proposed over the past decades \cite{oja1982simplified,rall1962electrophysiology,nagumo1972response,achard2006complex,tsodyks1996population}.
+In these frameworks, neuronal electrophysiology is usually characterized by the time series of the membrane potential, whose firing patterns are shaped by external stimuli and synaptic inputs \cite{nowotny2007dynamical,colwell2011linking,zandi2020different}.
+At the network level, various architectures such as rings, chains, small-world, and multilayer structures have been employed to investigate how connectivity and coupling mechanisms (chemical or electrical) influence the emergence of partial or complete synchronization \cite{rakshit2019transitions,xiao2016spatiotemporal,qin2018field}.

-Among these complex behaviors, researchers have observed intriguing patterns corresponding to the coexistence of coherent (synchronization) and incoherent (desynchronization) dynamics in both time and space.
-First identified in coupled phase oscillators by \cite{kuramoto2002coexistence} and later named chimera states by \cite{abrams2004chimera}, these hybrid patterns have since been identified across diverse systems including neuronal networks.
-Their biological relevance is underscored by associations with phenomena like unihemispheric sleep in marine mammals, neural bump states, and pathological conditions including epileptic seizures \cite{majhi2016chimera,majhi2017chimera,kundu2018chimera,chouzouris2018chimera,andreev2019chimera,majhi2019chimera}, suggesting chimera states may play fundamental roles in cognitive processing.